AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/fetch-a-profile.md

 // diff-add-end
 ```

-Now that we have successfully fetched a profile using its DID, feel free to explore the profile data from the response object and build something great.
+Now that we have successfully fetched a profile using its DID, feel free to explore the profile data from the response object and build something great

 Ready to learn some more?
 Let's try [creating a beam](./create-a-beam.md)